 You might be confused when it comes to putting the navigation toolbar on the right or left and wondering whether people will prefer design A or design B. It’s frustrating to make design decisions, particularly when it’s about figuring out which design is the ideal solution to release.

-UsabilityHub is famous for solving these types of problems.
+UsabilityHub usability testing tool is famous for solving these types of problems.
 It is designed to allow you to settle any design debates completely.
 It has five different suites, which makes it possible for you to capture and analyse the user’s preferences and make an informed decision.

 All you have to do is to upload an image of your website interface, mobile app UI, or software design, and give a task to users to do, and then wait for results.